cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

+- line 65 of api used to be a json and i think it needs to be to work properly

 #### Sqlite db

 - Create a db using diesel to store and load game state, then interact with the game via this db [good ref](https://fdeantoni.medium.com/rust-actix-diesel-sqlite-d67a1c3ef0e) [good ref 2](https://github.com/vascokk/fullstack-rust/tree/main/server/src) [half done, now finish]